-In the middle of this circular arrangement laser projections will be displayed on the floor, coming vertically from the ceiling.
+In the middle of this circular arrangement laser projections are displayed on the floor, coming vertically from the ceiling.

 2.1.2 The Tables

-A large button is positioned in the middle of each table, which will offer the audience the possibility to influence the performance.
+Three large buttons are built in each table, which will offer the audience the possibility to influence the performance.
 The tables are also equipped with solenoids and shaker-motors, which will be turned on at key moments during the performances.
-In those moments the tables will start to knock, shake and move - akin to a table-turning scéance.
+In those moments the tables will start to knock, shake and move - akin to a table-turning séance.

 2.2 Musical Elements

-A total of 13 rave hymns will be heard during the complete performance.
+A total of 7 rave hymns are heard during the complete performance.
 These hymns are inspired by female chants in a style that was typical for rave music in the 90s.
 This style of singing evoked a sense of other-worldliness, often combined with esoteric imageries.